From Redshift to Real Space: Combining Linear Theory With Neural Networks: Conclusions

 \section{Conclusions}

-In this work, we considered three different reconstruction methods and, using a set of simulated datasets, evaluated their ability to remove spurious anisotropies in the observed distribution of galaxies in spectroscopic redshift surveys -- commonly known as redshift-space distortions (RSD).
-The three methods investigated are: (i) the so-called Zel’dovich reconstruction -- a direct application of linear perturbation theory, commonly used to sharpen the BAO peak but employed here instead to model out RSD, which we refer to as LT; (ii) the method, introduced by \cite{Ganeshaiah_Veena_2023} based on neural network reconstruction techniques, referred to as NN; and (iii) a novel hybrid approach, denoted LT+NN, in which a neural network is trained on LT-reconstructed fields.
+In this work, we have considered three different reconstruction methods and, using a set of simulated datasets, evaluated their ability to remove spurious anisotropies in the observed distribution of galaxies in spectroscopic redshift surveys -- commonly known as RSDs.
+The three methods investigated are (i) the so-called Zel’dovich reconstruction -- a direct application of linear perturbation theory, commonly used to sharpen the BAO peak but employed here instead to model out RSD, which we refer to as LT; (ii) the method introduced by \cite{Ganeshaiah_Veena_2023} based on neural network reconstruction techniques, which we refer to as NN; and (iii) a novel hybrid approach, denoted LT+NN in which a neural network is trained on LT-reconstructed fields.

-To gauge the performance of the different methods, we rely on a set of 100 independent halo catalogs with a minimum mass of $1.64 \times 10^{12} \, M_{\odot}\, h^{-1}$, extracted from the high-resolution \textsc{Quijote} simulation suite.
+To gauge the performance of the different methods, we relied on a set of 100 independent halo catalogs with a minimum mass of $1.64 \times 10^{12} \, M_{\odot}\, h^{-1}$, extracted from the high-resolution \textsc{Quijote} simulation suite.
 All realisations adopt the same fiducial cosmology but differ in their initial conditions.
 Each simulation box spans $1000\,\hmpc$ on a side.
-In this work, we focus on the snapshot at redshift $z = 1$, as it corresponds to the typical redshift of Euclid and DESI, the largest spectroscopic galaxy surveys currently underway.
+In this work, we focused on the snapshot at redshift $z = 1$, as it corresponds to the typical redshift of Euclid and DESI, the largest spectroscopic galaxy surveys currently underway.

 To quantitatively assess the quality of the reconstructions, we considered several indicators.
 First, we compared the true and reconstructed halo density fields at the nodes of a $128^3$ cubic grid, evaluating the mean square error as well as the one-point probability distribution functions.
 Second, we analyzed two-point statistics in both Fourier and configuration space by comparing the measured two-point correlation functions and power spectra of the reconstructed fields with those of the true fields.
 To determine whether the phases, and not just the amplitudes, of the two-point statistics are accurately recovered, we also computed the cross-correlation of the Fourier coefficients.
 Finally, we focused on cosmic void statistics by computing the halo-void cross-correlation function, which allows us to assess the extent to which the reconstruction techniques restore the average spherical symmetry of voids.